wp-blocks/cf7-antispam/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the LICENSE file for more details.

+== TODOs ==
+* Ban by geolocation
+* Unban ip after x hours
+* Configuration error detector (parse stored form ad return if the message field isn't found)
+* CSV Export/import settings, banned ip
+* Resend EMail if not were spam
+* Optimise the the mail analysis (actually is a long script that execute sequentially checks, but rather a series of filters would be better)
+* Selectable ciphers

 == Resources ==
-* Contact Form 7, Flamingo © 2021 Takayuki Miyoshi,[LGPLv3 or later](https://it.wordpress.org/plugins/contact-form-7/)
+* Contact Form 7 and Flamingo © 2021 Takayuki Miyoshi,[LGPLv3 or later](https://it.wordpress.org/plugins/contact-form-7/)
 * b8 https://nasauber.de/opensource/b8/, © 2021 Tobias Leupold, [LGPLv3 or later](https://gitlab.com/l3u/b8/-/tree/ab26daa6b293e6aa059d24ce7cf77af6c8b9b052/LICENSES)
 * Sudden Shower in the Summer, Public domain, Wikimedia Commons https://commons.wikimedia.org/wiki/File:Sudden_Shower_in_the_Summer_(5759500422).jpg